 Stelarc is a performance artist who has visually probed and acoustically amplified his body.
 He has made three films of the inside of his body.
 Between 1976-1988 he completed 26 body suspension performances with hooks into the skin.
 He has used medical instruments, prosthetics, robotics, Virtual Reality systems, the Internet and biotechnology to engineer intimate and involuntary interfaces with the body.
 He explores Alternate Anatomical Architectures with augmented and extended body constructs.

-He has performed with a THIRD HAND, a VIRTUAL ARM, a STOMACH SCULPTURE and EXOSKELETON, a 6-legged walking robot.
+He has performed with a THIRD HAND, an EXTENDED ARM, a VIRTUAL ARM, a STOMACH SCULPTURE and EXOSKELETON, a 6-legged walking robot.
 His FRACTAL FLESH, PING BODY and PARASITE performances explored involuntary, remote and internet choreography of the body with electrical stimulation of the muscles.
 His PROSTHETIC HEAD is an embodied conversational agent that speaks to the person who interrogates it.
 He is surgically constructing an EXTRA EAR on his arm that will be internet enabled, making it a publicly accessible acoustical organ for people in other places.
 He is presently performing as his avatar from his SECOND LIFE site.